OfficeDev/skype-ios-app-sdk-samples/GuestMeetingJoin/readme.md

 4. Change the project **Bundle Identifier**.
 In the Project Navigator select your project.
 In the Editor pane, go to General tab -> Change Bundle Identifier under Identity section.

+5. Build and run the sample.

-5. Run the sample.
-You will be prompted for [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) and a display name of your choice.
+6. Enter the [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) and a display name of your choice.

-## Sample app walkthrough

-Here's how the sample app works:

-###Start Screen

-When prompted, enter [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) and a display name of your choice.
+7. Join the meeting.

+   > Note: To test the app, you need to join the meeting as the remote "agent" yourself by using the Skype for Business application installed on your desktop or mobile device.
+Join the same [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) that you configured in the app above.

 ### Conversation Screen

-Once you join the meeting , You enter the conversation screen.
+Once you join the meeting, you enter the conversation screen.
 On this screen, you can send text message to other meeting participants and view chat history.

 - Conversation Screen shows:
  - The "Leave" button to leave the meeting.